 Regardless of whether you’ve pitched in person or via email, here are a few other sample emails you can use after pitching a business proposal.

-This is the most common follow-up email and it offers additional support and answering any questions.
-The value in this email is that it shows your potential client that you’re here to support them and thinking of how you can provide additional value.
+This is the most common follow-up email and it offers additional support to answer questions.
+The value in this follow-up email is that it shows your potential client that you’re prepared to support them.

 I hope you’re doing well.
 I wanted to follow up on my proposal last week.
 I’m really excited about the opportunity to work together and wanted to see if you had any additional questions or concerns that I can address.

 Please let me know if there’s any way I can support you during this time.

 All the best,

 Win more clients with Indy’s Proposals tool.
 Easy-to-use proposal templates help you make the right pitch every time so you turn leads into customers.
 Click here to set up a free account and create your first proposal.
 Start for free.